slotThe/slotThe.github.io/posts/latex-change-env-0.3.md

 [^6]: At least, macros taking exactly only argument, which is what
       support is currently restricted to; contributions welcome!

+[^7]: {-} If you look closely at the video, you can see that, while the
+      label changes, the "Lemma" before the reference does not.
+This would require more sophisticated regular expressions, but—reading `latex​-​change-env-labels` and making some assumptions—it certainly
+      seems possible to do.

 [gitlab:latex-change-env]: https://gitlab.com/slotThe/change-env
 [github:latex-change-env]: https://github.com/slotThe/change-env